tonyhschu/manifold-cad-live-preview/packages/configurator/README.md

 - **Dual Server Management**: Coordinates UI server and pipeline compiler
 - **File Watching**: Monitors model files for changes and regenerates pipeline

+### Pipeline File Architecture ⚠️ Important Gotcha

+The CLI uses a file/route mapping that can be confusing:

+- **File on disk**: `temp/user-pipeline-entry.ts` (TypeScript source)
+- **Served route**: `/temp/pipeline.js` (compiled JavaScript via Vite middleware)

+**Why this matters:**

+- File watchers must monitor `temp/user-pipeline-entry.ts` (the actual file)
+- HTTP requests go to `/temp/pipeline.js` (the served route)
+- The pipeline server transforms TypeScript to JavaScript on-the-fly

+This design allows the CLI to serve TypeScript files as JavaScript without requiring a separate build step, but the filename mismatch can be confusing for developers working on CLI internals or testing.

 ## Development Workflow

 ### CLI-Based Development